 It is recommended to establish an AhG on the low-complexity real-time coding to develop test condition reflecting real-time encoding case, and to explore technologies that are more competent for real-time coding applications.

-Such test conditions are not intended to replace traditionally used in WG5 test conditions (which reflect off-line encoding sue case), but will be used as additional test configuration.
+Such test conditions are not intended to replace traditionally used in WG5 test conditions (which reflect off-line encoding use case), but will be used as additional test configuration.

 Requirements on compression efficiency can be formulated as follows.